Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Introduction

 In light of these results, the complexity of \PBLD, \PBOLD, \PBID{} and \PBMD{} for interval and permutation graphs is a natural open question (as asked by Manuel, Rajan, Rajasingh, Chris Monica M.~\cite{honeycomb} and by Epstein, Levin, Woeginger~\cite{ELW12j} for \PBMD{} on interval graphs), since these classes are standard candidates for designing efficient algorithms to solve otherwise hard problems.

 Let us say a few words about the parameterized complexity of these problems.
 A decision problem is said to be fixed-parameter tractable (FPT) with respect to a parameter $k$ of the instance, if it can be solved in time $f(k)n^{O(1)}$ for an instance of size $n$, where $f$ is a computable function (for definitions and concepts in parameterized complexity, we refer to the books~\cite{DF13,N06}).
 It is known that for the problems \PBLD, \PBOLD{} and \PBID, for a graph of order~$n$ and solution size~$k$, the bound $n\leq 2^k$ holds (see e.g.~\cite{KCL98,S88}).
 Therefore, when parameterized by~$k$, these problems are (trivially) FPT: one can first check whether $n\leq 2^k$ holds (if not, return ``no''), and if yes, use a brute-force algorithm checking all possible subsets of vertices.
 This is an FPT algorithm.
 However, \PBMD{} (parameterized by solution size) is W[2]-hard even for bipartite subcubic graphs~\cite{seppThesis,HN12} (and hence unlikely to be FPT).
-Remarquably, the bound $n\leq D^k+k$ holds~\cite{CEJO00} (where $n$ is the graph's order, $D$ its diameter, and $k$ is the solution size of \PBMD), and therefore for graphs of diameter bounded by a function of~$k$, the same arguments as the previous ones yield an FPT algorithm.
+Remarkably, the bound $n\leq D^k+k$ holds~\cite{CEJO00} (where $n$ is the graph's order, $D$ its diameter, and $k$ is the solution size of \PBMD), and therefore for graphs of diameter bounded by a function of~$k$, the same arguments as the previous ones yield an FPT algorithm.
 This holds, for example, for the class of (connected) split graphs, which have diameter at most~$3$.
-Besides this, as remarked in~\cite{HN12}, no standard class of graphs for which \PBMD{} is FPT was previously known.
+Also, it was recently proved that \PBMD{} is FPT when parameterized by the largest possible number of leaves in a spanning tree of a graph~\cite{E15}.
+Besides this, as remarked in~\cite{HN12}, no non-trivial FPT algorithm for \PBMD{} was previously known.